 A Bridge to the Past – Harbor Bridge in Corpus Christi

-In 1959, the Texas Highway Department (now TxDOT) built the largest project in its history: Corpus Christi Harbor Bridge.
+In 1959, the Texas Highway Department, now TxDOT, built the largest project in its history; Corpus Christi Harbor Bridge.
 The bridge and its approaches pioneered new materials like pre-stressed concrete and neoprene pads.
-The bridge allowed large ships to pass through to Corpus Christi’s port for more than 60 years.
+The bridge allowed large ships to pass through to Corpus Christi’s port for more than sixty years.

 If you are local to Corpus Christi, look for the exhibit in the community: Gateway to Corpus Christi: The Story of Harbor Bridge.
-You can also view a PDF of the exhibit (English).
+You can also view a PDF of the exhibit.